Why is there an axial force in the rib?

 The system must be in equilibrium.
 In our simplified system consisting of a slab and beam without horizontal forces, we must have zero axial forces as an integration.

 The internal forces (in our text we investigated only axial force) will be distributed between the slab and rib.
 These must be in equilibrium.

-The effective width of the slab will be used only for recalculation of the internal forces (N, Vz, My, Mx) between the slab and the virtual T beam.
+The effective width of the rib will be used only for recalculation of the internal forces (N, Vz, My, Mx) between the slab and the virtual T beam.
 It has no influence on the internal forces in the finite element model.

 You can define a T section without eccentricity.
 With this kind of modelling, you influence the distribution of the stiffness between the slab and the beam.
-The definition of the effective width of the slab has direct influence on the stiffness of the system and on the internal forces.
-The advantage is that you do not get axial force in the T section, because there is no eccentricity.
+The definition of the effective width of the rib has a direct influence on the stiffness of the system and on the internal forces.
+The advantage is that you do not get an axial force in the T section, because there is no eccentricity.
 On the other hand, you get a little higher self-weight, because the weight of the T section and the slab is doubled.
 Another disadvantage is that you get reinforcement in the beam and in the slab and you have to mention it in the documentation.

 Now we compare the bottom reinforcement in the rib for different effective widths.

-Also a shear force influences the result of the longitudinal reinforcement, because a part of the shear force is going to stirrups, part to the concrete compression strut and a part to the longitudinal reinforcement.
+Also a shear force influences the result of the longitudinal reinforcement, because a part of the shear force is going to stirrups, a part to the concrete compression strut and a part to the longitudinal reinforcement.